Chelsea Gallo leads performance of Mozart, Rachmaninoff, Prokofiev and Bruch, with LSO Concerto Competition co-winner Joshua Jung

 These themes and more will come to life in musical form on the evening of Wednesday, May 2, when the University of Michigan Life Sciences Orchestra takes the stage of U-M’s Hill Auditorium for a free concert.

-The LSO and special guest piano soloist Louis Nagel will present a free 4 p.m. performance of works from across the classical spectrum.
+Beginning at 7:30 p.m., the LSO and special guest soloists will perform works on the dual theme of love and death, from across the classical spectrum.
 The orchestra, led by Chelsea Gallo, brings together medical, health and science faculty, staff, students and alumni from across the university.

-The concert is free and open to the public, as is a pre-concert lecture at 3:15 p.m. by Gallo and Nagel in the lower level of the building.
+The concert is free and open to the public, as is a pre-concert lecture at 6:45 p.m. by Gallo in the lower level of the building.

 No tickets are required, though the LSO accepts donations to support its concerts.
 A new easy way to show support for the LSO is by texting the word ARTS to the number 50555, which will trigger a process to give $10 to the orchestra.

 The concert will begin with the overture and opening scene of Wolfgang Amadeus Mozart’s opera “Don Giovanni”, with opera students from the U-M School of Music, Theatre and Dance as featured soloists.